Keeganw3/News-Explosion-Fork/README.md

 </details>

 ## Entity Relationship Diagrams
 * The ER diagram shows the logic between the post and comments model with the author having a fixed ID that is used between the two.
-The relationship between the comments and author is a many-to-many relationship at both ends.
+The relationship between the comments and the author is a many-to-many relationship at both ends.

-* The relationship between the author and the posts and the posts and comments is one-to-many relationship.
+* The relationship between the author and the posts and the posts and comments is a one-to-many relationship.

-* The likes, created_on and updated_on variables are data that wasn't used in the end.
+* The likes, created_on, and updated_on variables are data that wasn't used in the end.

 <details>
 <summary>Entity Relationship Diagram for Posts and Comments</summary>